openframeworks/ofSite/_documentation/addons/ofxOpenCv/ofxCvImage.markdown

-Copy a IplImage into the current ofxCvImage.
+Copy the data from an IplImage into the ofxCvImage instance.